simnim/top-cat/README.md

 Automate finding cute cat and dog pictures from /r/aww and remember them forever.
 This project is just for fun.
 I'm not making any money from it.

-If the top post has a cat in it, then it's a top cat, if it's got a dog, then it's a top dog.
+If the top post on /r/aww has a cat in it, then it's a top cat, if it's got a dog, then it's a top dog.
 You can also customize what labels to look for with the user config file.

-This project also comes with a flask app so you can browse the latest top cat and dog in a web browser!
-I'm hosting this app @ https://topcat.app/top/cat so feel free to check it out.
+To see the outputs of this tool, check out my website @ http://topcat.app and click on "Top Cat" or "Top Dog" in the nav bar up top.
+Source code for my website is also available @ https://github.com/simnim/nh_website

 # Install